Protected

 for IPv6.

-Get range information of the IP instance.
-The return value includes:
+Gets range information of the IP instance.

 Optional